-What do you do when you can’t stop thinking about something you want to buy/junk food you want to eat or whatever else it is you want to avoid?
+What do you do when you can’t stop Thinking About Something you want to buy/junk food you want to eat or Whatever else it is you want to Avoid?

 At times, no matter how frugal I am trying to be, I get tempted.
-The temptation to spend or buy something I think I want can be consumming.
+The temptation to spend or buy something I think I want can be consuming.
 When I was younger, I used to spend a lot on clothing and myself.
 Now, as a 35 year old mother of two with one on the way, my spending habits are different.

 But the urge to splurge can be intense.
 Same as when we go on a health kick to lose weight.
 Suddenly, all we can think about is cookies, Starbucks and ice cream…

 Disclosure – this post may contain affiliate links.

 We all get tempted and if we slip up, it’s ok.
 Accept it, stop the behaviour that is not in line with your goals and get back to what you set out to do.
 Here are some tips I use.

 Whatever it is that tempts you, have a goal in mind with a solid plan to work around it.
 For me, my goal has varied sometimes it has been specific travel, when going through a nasty custody battle involving abuse my focus was legal fees.

 Now, my focus is on buying a house.
 Having a solid mental image of exactly what you want to achieve with your money helps.
 A clear plan of action with a specific goal makes it easier to handle temptation when it arises.

 When it comes to health goals, instead of focusing on my weight on the scales, I focus on how my clothes fit, I get a Dexascan to see my fat to muscle ratio and set goals around how far I can run, how fast I can row etc.

 Don’t go to the shops or places you are tempted to spend.
 Plan out your expenses, create and stick to your budget then stay away from anything not matching your budget and goals.